iohub/coLLaMA/vscode/README.md

 ## Get started

-- Install coLLaMa from VSCode marketplace.
+- Install `Open Copilot` from VSCode marketplace.
 - Set your llama.cpp server's address like http://192.168.0.101:8080 in the Cody>llama Server Endpoint configure.
 - Now enjoy coding with your localized deploy models.